Jaze Kabia

-Jaze Kevin Kabia (born 7 August 2000) is an Irish professional football player who plays as a winger for club Grimsby Town.
-He started his career with Cobh Ramblers, before moving to Shelbourne, Livingston, Falkirk, Greenock Morton, Queen of the South, Cork City, Clyde and Truro City.
+Jaze Kevin Kabia (born 7 August 2000) is an Irish professional football player who plays as a forward for club Leyton Orient.
+He started his career with Cobh Ramblers, before moving to Shelbourne, Livingston, Falkirk, Greenock Morton, Queen of the South, Cork City, Clyde, Truro City and Grimsby Town.

 Early career

 Kabia began playing with College Corinthians in Cork where he played from age five until age 15, including two years alongside Adam Idah.
 He left the club to join another local side, Douglas Hall at age 15.
 In 2017, he made the move to one of his father Jason Kabia's old clubs, Cobh Ramblers, playing for their Under-17 side where he would play for a season.

 Club career

 Cobh Ramblers

 Kabia was called straight up to the Cobh Ramblers senior squad ahead of the 2018 League of Ireland First Division season, bypassing the club's Under-19 side.
 He made his debut in senior football on 9 March 2018, in a 1–0 win away to Cabinteely.
 On 13 April 2018, he scored his first goals in senior football, scoring a brace in a 4–1 win over Athlone Town at the Athlone Town Stadium.
 Kabia made three appearances in Cobh Ramblers League Cup campaign as they made it all the way to the final but were beaten by Derry City with Kabia an unused substitute on the day.
 He finished his first season in senior football with 26 appearances and 2 goals to his name across all competitions.

 His second season saw him reach a great run of form in which he reached a tally of 9 goals in 22 appearances in all competitions.
 This form saw League of Ireland First Division leaders Shelbourne show an interest in him to help their promotion charge in the second half of the season.